agh911/Horiseon-Refactored-Code/README.md

 Through this project I learned which tags need to use in HTML to make the document follow semantic rules and how to consolidate code in CSS.

+## Usage

+After refactoring and deployment the application looks as follows:
+[assets/images/screenshot.png]

 ## Credits